 On 30 March, 1849, hundreds of starving people applied for famine relief in Louisburgh, County Mayo.
 They were ordered to report to the Westport Poor Law Union at Delphi, ten miles to the south, at 7 a.m. the next day.
 They walked through the night, in rain, sleet and snow.
 They were refused famine relief and began the walk back.
 By Doo Lough, an unknown number died.
 An annual famine walk from Louisburgh to Doo Lough commemorates the event.
 The first line of the poem recalls the first line of Psalm 137, 'By the waters of Babylon, there we sat down and wept ...'

-This poem belongs to the series I call 'Responses.'
-The lines spoken by a single person except for the lines in italics, which are spoken by a number of people, perhaps members of an audience.
+The lines in this poem of mine are spoken by a single person except for the lines in italics, which are spoken by a number of people, perhaps members of an audience.
 This recalls the words of the priest and the responses of the congregation.
 The series is intended particularly to give opportunities for performance and interpretation to the people attending a poetry reading, to make their role far more of an active one.
 There should preferably be practice, rehearsal, directed at changes of tempo, the giving of weight to the words, variations in weight, above all reaching towards the bitterness and tragic intensity of the experience.

 Irish famine: Black and White